 Anxiety After Heart Attacks

-On the other side of the equation, it is very common for patients with heart disease to report feelings of anxiety.
-This is especially the case with people who have experienced a heart attack.
 The British Heart Foundation reports that 15% of people experience severe depression after a heart attack, and a further 25% suffer from milder forms of depression and anxiety.
 Some experience post-traumatic stress disorder, a form of anxiety characterized by flashbacks to the event, and intrusive thoughts about its possible recurrence.

 Panic Attacks and the Heart